OWASP/www-chapter-denver/tab_pastevents.md

 ## Past Events
 <hr>

+**2020 July:**

+**Detect complex code patterns using semantic grep** <br>
+>We’ll discuss a static analysis tool we’re developing called Semgrep and compare it to tools like gosec.
+Semgrep is a tool for writing security and correctness queries on source code (for Go, Python, Java, C, and JS) with a simple grep-like interface.
+The original author, Yoann Padioleau, worked on Semgrep’s predecessor, Coccinelle, for Linux kernel refactoring, and later developed Semgrep while at Facebook.
+He’s now full time at r2c.

+>Semgrep is open-source and comes with a registry of OWASP Top 10 security checks.
+It’s ideal for security researchers, product security engineers, and developers who want to find complex code patterns without extensive knowledge of ASTs or advanced program analysis concepts.

+>For example, with Semgrep you can:

+>Simply match function calls.
+The pattern exec.Command(…) matches exec.Command() called with any arguments or across multiple lines - but not the string “exec” in comments or hard-coded strings, because it’s aware of the code structure.

+>Find use of SSLv3 tls.Config{…, MinVersion: $TLS.VersionSSL30, …}

+>Find hardcoded JWT tokens var $X = []byte(“…”) … $TOKEN := jwt.NewWithClaims(…) … $Y := $TOKEN.SignedString($X)

 **2020 June:  [Download presentation](zz_presentations_2020_06.pdf)**

 **How to Build Awesome Security Instrumentation to Automate AppSec Testing and Protection** <br>